 Shipping Container Design and Structure

 Standard size shipping containers are designed and manufactured to international standards as set out within the International Convention for Safe Containers (CSC).
-This Container Safety Convention was drawn up by the IMO (International Maritime Organisation) in conjunction with the EEC.
+This convention was drawn up by the IMO (International Maritime Organisation) in conjunction with the EEC.
 These standards ensure compliance between manufacturers and that the container itself is thoroughly tested prior to use.

 Every new container design or indeed, modification, must have a prototype built that is then submitted for rigorous and very expensive testing.
 The results of these tests are then reviewed by one of a few recognised classification societies who ensure compliance and that the testing and inspection methods are accurate and standardised.